UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 	- Download the image from S3 that is pointed to by the SQS message
 	- Generate a thumbnail with `generate_thumbnail`
 	- Upload the thumbnail into S3 with a public-read ACL and correct Content-Type

-##### Implementation Recommendations

-Here is how I would recommend that you complete this codelab:

-1. Start by completing `setup.py` to get the SQS queues set up.
-You can use the AWS CLI or the Management Console to double-check that everything is created correctly.
-Test out the DLQ and make sure that messages end up in it after not being deleted after a certain number of receives.

-2. Then, get `upload.py` working.
-You can double-check this in the Management Console, too.

-3. Next, get `image.py` working locally.
-Use `upload.py` to submit thumbnailing requests.

-4. Finally, test everything out end-to-end.
-Remember that you can SSH onto the EC2 instance to look at the `cloud-init-output.log` log file to make sure that your code is executing correctly on the EC2 instance.

 #### Testing